chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

 1. Take a screenshot of the screen and save it in your computer.

-1. Take an Image from your camera and save it in your computer.

 1. Create a note.

 1. Open your notes.

-1.

 ### In progress features